The return of cult label Fiorucci

 Exotic and fabulous

-American actress Farrah Fawcett poses om a skateboard in Fiorucci's stretch denim.
+American actress Farrah Fawcett poses on a skateboard in Fiorucci's stretch denim.
 Credit: Courtesy Fiorucci

 On the eve of the much-anticipated store opening, Janie Schaffer explains her long-held admiration for the brand: "If somebody asked Stephen and I at the start of our careers if there was any brand on earth we'd like to own it would be Fiorucci.
 So many people around that time would have said the same thing.
 It was so iconic, so ground-breaking... as much about as art and culture as it was about fashion.
 It's one of the very few heritage brands left that you could do something wonderful with...it was too beautiful a brand to disappear."